nealcaren/SOCI101/_sources/syllabus/faq.md

 If you anticipate not being able to participate in class for an extended period of time, please email [Professor Caren](mailto:neal.caren@unc.edu).

 ## What is a Teaching Assistant?
+Teaching assistants are graduate students in the sociology department whose job is to help you out in this course.
+Primarily, they are responsible for grading your work, but they are each quite knowledgeable about the course content.
+If you have any questions about your assignment grades or course content, feel free to reach out to a TA.
+Each TA is responsible for a portion of the class, based on your last name.

 |Last Name  | TA  |   email  |
 |---|---|---|